-The job of an airline pilot has a certain glamour to it, traveling the world and getting paid to do it.
+The job of an airline pilot has a certain glamour to it.
 However, unconventional working hours and plenty of time away from home can be a recipe for stress and burnout.
 This could be why airline and commercial pilots are compensated fairly well, earning a median annual salary of $115,670.
-That one number doesn’t tell the whole story, though, as it varies depending on who you fly for and where you’re based.
+That one number doesn’t tell the whole story, though, as it varies depending on whom you fly for and where you’re based.

 The Average Salary of a Pilot